TapTinder/Docker-TapTinder-Server/README.md

 Docker Automated build of TapTinder Server
 ==========================================

-Docker files and scripts for TapTinder installations.
+Docker files and scripts for TapTinder server installations.

 See [taptinder.org](http://www.taptinder.org) for more info.